-asked the Secretary of State for Social Services how many married women are expected to claim the non-contributory invalidity pension.
+asked the Secretary of State for Social Services when the review of the non-contributory invalidity pension will be completed.